-Persian Yarn, also called Persian Wool, is the most popular type of yarn used in needlepoint.
-It consists of 3 plies of 100% fine wool yarn loosely twisted together that can easily be separated or combined to reduce or increase the thickness of the thread as needed for working on different size needlepoint canvas (see figure B).
+Persian yarn, also called Persian W=wool, is the most popular type of yarn used in needlepoint.
+It consists of 3 plies of 100 percent fine wool yarn loosely twisted together that can easily be separated or combined to reduce or increase the thickness of the thread as needed for working on different size needlepoint canvas (see figure B).

-If you look closely at a 3-ply strand of Persian Wool, you will see that it is made up of 6 individual threads (2 threads per ply).
+If you look closely at a 3-ply strand of Persian wool, you will see that it is made up of six individual threads (two threads per ply).
 These threads have been loosely woven together (see figure C) to make the ply strong and long-lasting.
 They are not meant to be separated or used individually for stitching, as this will diminish their durability.

 How to Use Persian Yarn in Needlepoint

 Persian wool can be used for everything you stitch in needlepoint—from petit point to quickpoint.
 All you need to do is vary the number of strands or plies to get the best coverage for the type of canvas you are using.

 |Canvas Mesh Size||Number of Plies of Persian Yarn|

 |#14 to #12-Mesh||2 Plies|